How You Can Help Your Child Eliminate Anxiety

 If we love them unconditionally, we’d love them no matter what.

-Unconditional love or Real Love means caring about another person without wanting anything from them in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which doesn’t include them being afraid and worried.
+Unconditional love or Real Love means caring about another person without wanting anything from then in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which does not include the symptoms of anxiety.

 Now more about unconditional love: That kind of love would mean that our love would not be affected by what they do.
 That’s what unconditional love means.